 Your resting heart rate (RHR) is the average number of times your heart beats per minute (bpm) when your body is in a complete state of rest.
 RHR can be a very useful metric for measuring your fitness level and tracking your overall health.
-For the most part, you want your resting to be lower as opposed to higher.
+For the most part, you want your resting heart rate to be lower as opposed to higher.

 We’ll take a look at what is a healthy resting heart rate for women, what’s average or can be considered “normal,” and also break it down by age.
 Additionally, we’ll discuss how RHR is a barometer of your physical fitness, plus the best way to track it.